1. Text messages are considered records

 An organisation should consider adopting a mixture of in-house and outsourced technical or “low-tech” procedural solutions to records management, and tailoring those solutions to fit individual needs.
 Consult with information technology and telecommunications staff and providers to determine which approach best suits an organisation’s needs.

-An organisation may face technical issues when managing text messages.
+An organisation may face technical issues when managing text messages and other communications.
 These issues include:

-capability of electronic messaging systems and devices to create a record and metadata
+capability of electronic messaging and communications systems and devices to create a record and metadata

 capture of complete information and records, including usable and sufficient metadata

 lack of a string of text messages and other communications that help keep the message in context